stianberghansen/dynamicDNSjs/README.md

 # dynamicDNSjs

-DynamicDNSjs aims to provide an easy to use self-hosted Dynamic DNS service.
+DynamicDNSjs aims to provide an easy to use self-hosted Dynamic DNS service. dynamicDNSjs is currently only compatible with digital ocean but is in the process of adding custom platform configuration.

 ## pm2